Chicken breeds recognized by the American Poultry Association

-All chicken breeds recognized by the American Poultry Association are categorized into classes.
-Standard-sized breeds are grouped by type or by place of origin; bantam breeds are classified according to type or physical characteristics.
+The chicken breeds recognized by the American Poultry Association are listed in the American Standard of Perfection.
+They are categorized into classes: standard-sized breeds are grouped by type or by place of origin, while bantam breeds are classified according to type or physical characteristics.

 Large breeds

 The large breeds are divided into six classes – American, Asiatic, Continental, English, Mediterranean, and All Other Standard Breeds – largely according to their place of origin.

 American

 The American Class contains thirteen breeds which originated in Canada or the United States.
 All are heavy breeds, and most lay brown eggs; most are cold-hardy: